 Find specialized policies to suit your military family’s specific needs — without your typical exclusions.

-What life insurance coverage does USAA offer?
+What types of life insurance coverage does USAA offer?

 While many providers shy away from insuring members of the military, USAA focuses on life insurance policies designed for members of the military and their families